garawalid/LH-BloomFilter/readme.md

 ## Less Hash Bloom Filter
 [![Build Status](https://travis-ci.com/garawalid/LH-BloomFilter.svg?branch=master)](https://travis-ci.com/garawalid/LH-BloomFilter)

-Less Hash Bloom Filter is fast bloom filter suitable for Big Data.
+Less Hash Bloom Filter is fast bloom filter.

 The computation of hash functions and checking the existence of an element is a major computation overhead.
 Also, bloom filter requires multiple independent hash functions, and well-designed hash functions are computation-intensive like MD5, SHA-1 [1].